alecks/pylon-cli/site/src/2_setup.md

 ### PylonSecrets.toml

 The second config file is `PylonSecrets.toml`.
-This is where you'll keep your secret, since leaking it is giving people access to your entire account.
-Opening it up, you'll see the `token` option; replace this with the token you got from the developer tools.
+This is where you'll keep your token, since leaking it is giving people access to your entire account.
+Opening it up, you'll see the `token` option; replace this with what you got from the developer tools.